A Drawing tutorial that outlines essential information to help draw engaging faces.

 Drawing realistic faces from imagination is very hard!
 By learning the fundamental bits of information outlined in this article the process will be a lot easier!

-In this example (which is by no means perfect) I start out by using the sphere test to determine the value of the light for each plane. (watch this video if you want to fully understand the sphere test).
+In this example (which is by no means perfect) I start out by using the sphere test to determine the value of the light for each plane.
+(Access the video tutorial if you want to fully understand the sphere test).

 The value basically means the how intense the light will appear at that particular point, if we was to score it then 10 would the brightest, and 0 would have no light at all.
 So we basically utilise the how the light appears on the ball from the given light source and consider where the faces planes are positioned in relation to the light source, we then match the position against a similar point on the sphere to get the value.
 This will allow for consistent lighting across the face.
 We can see just how quickly how the face planes becomes 3 dimensional by lighting it up based on the sphere test.